Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 ~~This client type MUST NOT request or be issued a refresh token.

-~~Direct Access Clients are out of scope in this version of iGOV-NL
+~~Direct Access Clients are out of scope in this version of iGov-NL

 This profile applies to clients that connect directly to protected resources and do not act on behalf of a particular resource owner, such as those clients that facilitate bulk transfers.